hapyl/CFArena/src/main/java/patch_notes.md

 * Fixed a bug where Twin Claws bite damage multiplier only applied for players.
 * Fixed a bug where dying would not cancel Impel.
 * Fixed a bug where Broken Heart Radiation would affect teammates.
+* Fixed a bug where Inferno fire could damage teammates.

 ---